Home Education (UK)

 Contents:

-Getting Started, The Law, Know Your Rights: FAQ’s ‘Shorts’ and interviews are available to view on YouTube @EmmaHardyOfficial and you can follow me on X @EmmaHardy196290
+Getting Started, The Law, Know Your Rights: FAQ’s ‘Shorts’ and interviews are available to view on YouTube @EmmaHardyOfficial you can also follow me on X @EmmaHardy196290 (I’m often hidden behind a ‘sensitive content warning’).

 Introduction